Isakin Drabbad: Furloughs and name change

 In her appeal, she disclosed that her relationship with Drabbad was more than just friendship, stating that he was her boyfriend/fiancé and that she had not received any explanation for his refusal to allow her to visit him.
 The Administrative Court of Linköping opted to uphold the county council's position, and the visiting restrictions remained in place.

 In addition, the court rejected Drabbad's request to go to Katrineholm to get married.
 In its decision, the administrative court noted that the chief medical officer had rejected the application, stating, among other things, the following: The application concerned an accompanied trip and was therefore not interpreted as a request to be examined by the administrative court.
-Karsudden Hospital did not object to Drabbad's desire to marry; however, the activity was not considered a care activity, and personnel resources were not allocated for that purpose.
+The Karsudden Regional Hospital did not object to Drabbad's desire to marry; however, the activity was not considered a care activity, and personnel resources were not allocated for that purpose.
 The woman Drabbad intended to marry, according to the administrative court's decision, "has recently received a decision to restrict access to Isakin Drabbad."

 In October 2017, a document was submitted to the Administrative Court of Linköping.
 In it, Drabbad's doctor stated that the girlfriend had not been allowed to visit him since July 2017, which, according to the doctor, he reacted to strongly.
 In his notes, the chief doctor indicated that this situation had led to "further frustration for the patient."
 Drabbad's furloughs to his own apartment had previously ended, and in connection with that, he allegedly used illegal substances and interrupted a drug treatment program.
 The doctor noted that "the patient today denies these drug-related activities and does not participate in constructive conversations in the spirit of relapse prevention."
 The risk that Drabbad would relapse into using illegal substances was deemed to have increased, which "would increase the risk of aggressive impulse breakthroughs."
 Furthermore, the doctor wrote in his notes that "due to the circumstances described above, release or furloughs are deemed not to be appropriate at the moment."